Skip to main content

 Senna would score his second and then third drivers’ titles in 1990 and 1991, but Williams would dominate proceedings in 1992 and 1993.
 Senna still scored several grand prix wins, but was not in a position to challenge for the drivers’ championship.

 In 2000 Ferrari started its five-year run of drivers’ and constructors’ championship doubles, McLaren slipping to second and then third place in the teams’ standings.
-For the 2002 season Hakkinen retired and was replaced with mercurial fellow Finn Kimi Raikkonen, the youngster running Schumacher close for the 2003 championship.
-Raikkonen also narrowly missed out in 2005 (Juan Pablo Montoya having replaced Coulthard), his seven grand prix wins mated with appalling reliability.
+For the 2002 season Hakkinen retired and was replaced with Kimi Raikkonen, the young Finn running Schumacher close for the 2003 title.
+Raikkonen also narrowly missed out in 2005, his seven grand prix wins mated with appalling reliability.

-2009 to 2012 would bring several more victories for McLaren (Jenson Button joining the Woking squad in 2010), but further world championships would prove elusive.
-Hamilton left the team at the end of the 2012 season, while linking up with Honda again in 2015 proved disastrous, the team slumping to ninth in the constructors’ championship in 2017, despite having Button and a returned Alonso on its driving strength.
+2009 to 2012 brought several more victories for McLaren (Jenson Button joining the Woking squad in 2010), but further world titles would prove elusive.
+Hamilton left the team at the end of 2012, while linking up with Honda again in 2015 proved disastrous, the team slumping to ninth in the constructors’ championship in 2017.

 In 2019 McLaren (now Renault-powered) gave the first F1 chance to another exciting British rookie; Lando Norris.
 Fellow youngster Carlos Sainz Jnr also joined the team that season, scoring the team’s first podium for half a decade.
 In 2020 both drivers took home a trophy for finishing on the rostrum.